Easyread is a system designed by someone who knows how it feels to struggle with reading

 An engineer’s brain and a literacy puzzle

 So why did they not learn to read first time around?
 As an engineer, these puzzles are irresistible.
 So I started exploring ideas and testing them in the local schools.
-By around 2004 we had the idea of Trainertext and it was working well.
-I kept testing it until 2008 when I sold my furniture business and started Oxford Learning Solutions, which became David Morgan Education in 2017.
+By around 2004 we had a new intervention process and it was working well.
+I kept testing it until 2008 when I sold my furniture business and started Oxford Learning Solutions Ltd (co reg 06604357), which trades as David Morgan Education.

 Since then, we have kept refining the process and learned all sorts of different ways that individual learners can have difficulties.
 We have dived deep into the neurology of the brain, to understand the neural mechanisms of reading and to understand how the brain likes to learn.